TNL-Project/TNL/Documentation/UsersGuide/Pointers/ug_Pointers.md

 and `->` can be done in kernels as well and the result is reference to a proper object image i.e. on the host or the device.
-When these operators are used on constant smart pointer, constant reference is returned which is the same as calling the method `getData` with appropriate explicitely stated `Device` template parameter.
+When these operators are used on constant smart pointer, constant reference is returned which is the same as calling the method `getData` with appropriate explicitly stated `Device` template parameter.
 In case of non-constant `SharedPointer` non-constant reference is obtained.
 It has the same effect as calling `modifyData` method.
 On the host system, everything what was mentioned in the section about